Up to Our Hips: Reception

-AllMusic reviewer Ned Raggett noted that the "production was a touch more straightforward" compared to the band's previous album, Hillage "otherwise let the Charlatans be the Charlatans; where changes are apparent, it's more in the name of atmosphere than attention-getting".
+AllMusic reviewer Ned Raggett noted that the "production was a touch more straightforward" compared to the band's previous album, Hillage, "otherwise let the Charlatans be the Charlatans; where changes are apparent, it's more in the name of atmosphere than attention-getting."
 Consumable Online editor Bob Gajarsky added to this, stating that it was a return to their earlier sound, heard on their debut studio album Some Friendly (1990).
+Author Dave Thompson, in his book Alternative Rock (2000), wrote that Hillage's work "does lose some mystery with the cobwebs, but the songs stand up regardless."
 In comparing the trajectory of the Charlatans with Beastie Boys, Robb said Up to Our Hips and the latter's Paul's Boutique (1989) were both "flawed masterpieces but had set the groups up for critical and commercial success" with their later releases.

 Up to Our Hips charted at number eight in the UK and number ten in Scotland.
 It was certified silver by the British Phonographic Industry (BPI) in July 2013.
 "Can't Get Out of Bed" charted at number 24 in the UK.
 "I Never Want an Easy Life If Me and He Were Ever to Get There" charted at number 23 in Scotland and number 38 in the UK.
 "Jesus Hairdo" charted at number 37 in Scotland and number 48 in the UK.

 Track listing

-All songs written by Mark Blunt, Jon Brookes, Tim Burgess, Mark Collins and Rob Collins.
+All songs written by Martin Blunt, Jon Brookes, Tim Burgess, Mark Collins, and Rob Collins.